General Wes Clark is Fired Up and Ready to Go!

 > INVADE IRAQ

-Self-reflection is not your strong suit.
+Self-reflection is not your strong suit.> PET SEAL

 It's not that kind of seal.[...]